 19. Jenkins X

-Overview: Jenkins X is a cloud-native version of Jenkins optimized for Kubernetes, supporting modern DevOps workflows.
+Jenkins X is a cloud-native version of Jenkins optimized for Kubernetes, supporting modern DevOps workflows.
+Jenkins X is designed for cloud-native applications and auto-scales on Kubernetes, making it ideal for large-scale modern deployments.

 Key Features: